-Sign up to receive my new posts in your inbox, along with some links and thoughts from the webdev world.
-No more than once a week.
+Receive my new posts and videos in your inbox, along with some links and thoughts from the web dev world.
+No more than once a month.
 Browse the archive.

 Extending WordPress blocks to talk to each other means using the WordPress Core Data packages, and hidden block features like “context”.
 With tools like useSelect and useDispatch, we’ll add a button to a core block that inserts new blocks into it’s parent block.